DCMLab/mozart_piano_sonatas/README.md

 * `harmonies/K279-1.tsv`: A list of the included harmony labels with their positions in the score.
 * `cadences/K279-1.tsv`: A list of cadence labels and their positions.

-The READMEs in the respective folders contain information about the features included in the TSV files.
+The README in each folder contains information about the respective files.

 ## Accessing the Data